 Variations to Poha recipes

-Indori poha or pawa is very famous and I remember we eating this poha at Indore Junction always during our summer vacations to North India.
+Indori poha or pawa is very famous and I remember we ate this poha at Indore Junction always during our summer vacations to North India.
 It uses a special type of masala called Jeeravan masala or Indori Poha masala to make this poha.

 As with many Indian recipes, there are different versions of this poha.
 Few even add potato to the poha.
-At my mom’s place, it is made without onion and with potato, peanuts and green peas.
+At my mom’s place, it is made without onion and with potato, peanuts, and green peas.

 I now make it with onion and peanuts.
 The peanuts add a nice crunch to this.
 I also add a tiny bit of sugar to give it the khata mitha taste.
 I know many don’t like it but give it a try, I am sure you would like it.

 Gur Poha is another common and healthy recipe made using poha.
 Gur (Jaggery), along with coconut and poha is very common across southern India, West Bengal and Uttar Pradesh.